tzkwkblab/cbm-emergent-communication/README.md

 The training script expects:
 - Pre-extracted feature files (`.npz`) for train/val/test sets
-- A HOC annotation CSV file
+- HOC annotation CSV file

 If needed, preprocessing scripts are provided to generate these files.